HAVE A GO AT OLYMPIC SPORTS

 At the 2022 UCI Track World Championships in Saint-Quentin-en-Yvelines, France, Matthew won his first world title as part of the men’s team sprint squad with Thomas, Leigh Hoffman and Matthew Glaetzer, defeating the Netherlands in the gold medal final.
 Matthew also won individual silver.

-Matthew beat Lavreysen, a two-time Olympic gold medallist, in an intense match sprint final.
+In 2023, Matthew beat Dutch star Harrie Lavreysen, a two-time Olympic gold medallist, at the UCI Track Champions League in an intense sprint final.